Dolphins and

 - Now rare, prefers coastal waters

-, they often cannot be seen for the froth they produce - they leap as a co-ordinated whole.
-Also highly vocal, their cries - whistles, pulses and clicks - can be heard above water as they play around vessels.
+Active and exuberate, they bow ride, breach, somersault, flipper-slap and lob tail When porpoising they often cannot be seen for the froth they produce; they leap as a co-ordinated whole.
+Also highly vocal, their cries – whistles, pulses and clicks – can be heard above water as they play around vessels.

 Risso's dolphin

-) vary in colour from blue-grey, grey-brown or almost-white, depending on age and injuries and can easily be identified by their bulging forehead.
+Risso's Dolphins Grampus griseus vary in colour from blue-grey, grey-brown or almost-white, depending on age and injuries and can easily be identified by their bulging forehead.
 Also, scars from other male Risso's Dolphins can often be seen, dark on lighter individuals and light on darker individuals.
-Their main prey is squid and octopi but they are also known to take fish.
-Read here how not to engage these animals

 - Up to 3.5 metres long

-- Rounded head and 'barrel-shaped' body
+- Rounded head and “barrel-shaped” body

 - Coloured in a range of greys with white scars, older individuals might get almost completely white